Skip to main content

 JUD 101 Elementary Modern Hebrew I (5 Credits)

 The first half of a two-semester sequence introducing modern Hebrew language and culture, with a focus on equal development of the four language skills: reading, writing, speaking and listening.
-Learning is amplified by use of online resources (YouTube, Facebook, newspapers) and examples from Hebrew song and television/film.
+Learning is amplified by use of online resources (YouTube, Facebook, newspapers) and examples from Hebrew song, television and film.
 No previous knowledge of modern Hebrew is necessary.
 This course is available to Mount Holyoke College students through a simultaneous video-conferencing option.
 Enrollment limited to 18.

 Fall